eshim009-ucr/b-link-tree/README.md

 ### User-Selectable
 These options alter how the tree works in order to easily compare different implementations of the same abstract functionality.

+#### `OPTIMISTIC_LOCK`
+Use [optimistic lock coupling][3] instead of traditional lock coupling.
+Instead of blocking access to contested data, the program ``optimistcally'' assumes that contention will never happens.
+Version numbers are used to detect modifications from other processes.
+If a version mismatch is detected, then the process will restart the operation.

 #### `UNLOCKED`
 This effectively disables all locking operations.
 This can be used to determine